matthewreagan/GIFPop/README.md

 ## Acknowledgments

 * GIFPop is just a UI wrapper for the very awesome Gifsicle tool.
-For more info visit the [Gifsicle Homepage](http://www.lcdf.org/gifsicle/)
+For more info visit the [gifsicle Homepage](http://www.lcdf.org/gifsicle/)